 As far as acknowledging this work in your work, Intentional Creativity Teachers acknowledge when they are using Intentional Creativity both with their clients and online.
 If it is being used, we ask you to say so.
 This includes on your website and or in workshops that you teach – to honor where you got the training.
 We have a Gentlewoman’s Agreement about honoring each person’s commitment to the training, to themselves, to their financial plan and about how to complete for certification.
+We will send you this Agreement prior to March 1st and ask that you acknowledge and sign.

 Intentional Creativity is not therapy, although it may be therapeutic.
 A person enters with the idea that they will do their own work, as well as prepare to work with others.
 Each person must enter with the intent to teach.
-Coming in to do the training for any purpose other than to learn teach the work, is not permitted.
+Coming in to do the training for any purpose other than to teach the work, is not permitted.
 The work being, your OWN work combined with Intentional Creativity.

 If there is a story to be told about why someone cannot complete, or cannot make an event they previously signed up for, or needs to cancel the training, your story will be reviewed on a situation by situation basis.